 The command is not available if there are no related records.

-|Ctrl+B|| Use this command or shortcut to switch to a record that the current record references.
+Switch to a record that the current record references.
 If more than one record is referenced, select the target record in the popup that appears.
 Read more about related data in Navigate between related data.

 The command is not available if there are no referenced records.

 Use this command or shortcut to see the records that reference the current record.
+Read more about related data in Navigate between related data.
 In the popup that appears there are two categories for the target records: